Land restoration

-Land restoration, which may include renaturalisation or rewilding, is the process of ecological restoration of a site to a natural landscape and habitat, safe for humans, wildlife, and plant communities.
-Ecological destruction, to which land restoration serves as an antidote, is usually the consequence of pollution, deforestation, salination or natural disasters.
+Land restoration, which may include renaturalisation or rewilding, is the process of restoring land to a different or previous state with an intended purpose.
+That purpose can be a variety of things such as what follows: being safe for humans, plants, and animals; stabilizing ecological communities; cleaning up pollution; creating novel ecosystems; or restoring the land to a historical condition, for example how indigenous people managed the land.

+Ecological destruction or degradation, to which land restoration serves as an antidote, is usually the consequence of human influence's intended or unintended consequences.
+This can include pollution, deforestation, salination, or species endangerment, among many more.
 Land restoration is not the same as land reclamation, where existing ecosystems are altered or destroyed to give way for cultivation or construction.
 Land restoration can enhance the supply of valuable ecosystem services that benefit people.

-Repairing damaged land

-Land restoration can include the process of cleaning up and rehabilitating a site that has sustained environmental degradation, such as those by natural cause (desertification) and those caused by human activity (strip mining), to restore that area back to its natural state as a wildlife home and balanced habitat.